 - Understanding the role of the Speech-Language Pathologist

-This is a 30-hour course that satisfies some of the coursework requirements at the Certified Level of certification with the Academy of Orton-Gillingham Practitioners and Educators.
+This is a 30-hour course that satisfies some of the coursework requirements at the Certified Level of certification with the Orton-Gillingham Academy (OGA).

 Prerequisite: There is no prerequisite for this class but having coursework at the Classroom Educator Level or Associate Level is highly preferred.